syedqasimahmed/nest-practice/README.md

 ## Stack

-Capfolio API is built with using the following technologies:
+This API is built with using the following technologies:

 - Nest
 - Postgres